Seymour Bernstein

 Seymour Bernstein (born April 24, 1927) is an American pianist, composer, and teacher.
 He is the subject of the documentary Seymour: An Introduction directed by the actor Ethan Hawke.
-Hawke describes Bernstein as a mentor figure.

 Biography

-Bernstein was born and raised in Newark, New Jersey, where he graduated from Weequahic High School in 1945.
+Bernstein was born in Newark, New Jersey and grew up there; he graduated from Weequahic High School in Newark in 1945.
 He began teaching piano at the age of fifteen, when his teacher at the time, Clara Husserl, a pupil of Theodor Leschetizky, arranged for him to supervise the practicing of some of her gifted younger pupils.
 He soon had a class of pupils of his own.
 He achieved local fame as a performer, winning the Griffith Artist Award at the age of seventeen.
 During the Korean War, he gave concerts on the front lines and for military leaders.
-His concert career took him to Europe, Asia, and many parts of the Americas, and he wrote With Your Own Two Hands and 20 Lessons in Keyboard Choreography, which have been published in German, Japanese, Korean, and Russian.
+His concert career took him to Europe, Asia, and to many places in the Americas.
+He wrote With Your Own Two Hands and 20 Lessons in Keyboard Choreography, which has been published in German, Japanese, Korean, and Russian.

 Bernstein studied with Alexander Brailowsky, Clifford Curzon, Jan Gorbaty, Nadia Boulanger, and George Enescu.
 In 1969 he made his debut with the Chicago Symphony Orchestra, playing the world premiere of Heitor Villa-Lobos's Concerto No. 2.
 He is the winner of the First Prize and Prix Jacques Durand at Fontainebleau, the National Federation of Music Clubs Award for Furthering American Music Abroad, a Beebe Foundation grant, two Martha Baird Rockefeller grants, and four State Department grants.
 He made a point of offering master classes and lecture recitals where his concert tours took him.
 When grant money allowed, he filled his suitcases with scores to distribute to teachers and students.
-He ceased performing in 1977, in order to concentrate on teaching, composing and other creative outlets; he told no one that his farewell recital would be his last.
+He ceased performing in 1977 in order to concentrate on teaching, composing, and working in other creative outlets; he did not tell anyone that his farewell recital would be his last.